charliecalvert/CloudNotes/Assignments/Prog270Midterm2016.md

 Pick a subject that you want for your web site.
 I don't care what subject you pick.
 It could be any of the following:

-- A technical interest such as javascript, web development, linux, Windows, etc.
+- A technical interest such as JavaScript, web development, linux, Windows, etc.
-- A resume
+- A resume and expanded BIO.
 - Favorite Music
 - Favorite Books
 - Favorite Movies
 - Hobbies
+- Outdoor interests such as hiking or sports.
 - Other Interests

 The most important thing is that it holds your interest.
 It should be something that you are passionate about, or sincerely attracts your interest.

+Try to figure out a way to integrate a Google Map and your images.
+For instance, if you are writing about sports show the route from BC to a sports stadium.
+Or if you are writing about art, show the route to the various Seattle art museums.
+If music, show how to get to music venues.
+For movies, show the route to various movie theaters.
+For hiking, the route to your favorite trailheads or show the entire hike.
+For tech interests, you could show how to get to Google or Microsoft or to the labs here on campus.
+And so on.
+If worst comes to worst, just include a page with a map on it even if it doesn't fit into your theme.
+But usually there is some way to work in a map.

 ## Step Two: Pages {#pages}

 The site should contain at least three directories: the root folder and two subdirectories.

 Five of the pages should have bitmaps on them.

-At least two of the bitmaps must be stored in the **/var/www/html/images** directory.
+- At least one of the bitmaps must be served from the **/var/www/html/images** directory.
+- At least one picture should be served from S3 on AWS
+- At least one should be from a public domain source (Creative Commons) source.

 Since your site will be visible to the public, you should make an effort not to use copyrighted images.
-This means you should create the images yourself with a camera or drawing program, find the images in the creative commons, or take some other step to show that you are a law abiding citizens and not some crazed web cowboy without regard for the very humanity of which you yourself are a part.
-In short, you demonstrate respect for yourself and others.
+This means you should create the images yourself with a camera or drawing program, find the images in the creative commons, or take some other step to show that you are a law abiding citizens and not some crazed web cowboy.
+In short, demonstrate respect for yourself and others.

 - [Learn to use WikiMedia Images](http://www.ccalvert.net/books/CloudNotes/Assignments/Ec2MarkdownToHtml.html#bitmaps)